Developer Needs and Feasible Features for AI Assistants in IDEs

 \subsubsection{\textbf{Materials}}

-Based on insights from interviews, we generated an initial list of 38 potential AI-based IDE features~\cite{supp_mat}.
+Based on insights from interviews, we distilled an initial list of 38 potential AI-based IDE features~\cite{supp_mat} grounded in ideas and suggestions expressed by participants.
 This list was reviewed by seven experienced researchers from industry and academia: three specialists in human–AI experience, one assistant professor in computer science, and three senior software engineering researchers.
 All reviewers had more than five years of professional experience.
-Through this collaborative process, we selected 12 features for the prediction market.
-These were chosen based on their perceived market feasibility within the next year and the possibility of defining each feature with a high degree of clarity.
+Reviewers evaluated and discussed asynchronously each feature on three dimensions: existence in current tools, clarity of description, and suitability for prediction market assessment.
+Through this collaborative process, we selected 9 features for the prediction market.

+These nine features were selected because they are representative of thematic groups that were mentioned by all three user groups (Adopters, Churners, and Non-Users) as both successes and needs.
+This cross-group presence indicates broad relevance and high potential for user benefit, which in turn justified their perceived feasibility within the short-term horizon of 6 months.
+In contrast, features from thematic groups such as \textit{AI Support in SDLC} and \textit{Learning Support}, while also appearing in both successes and needs categories, were expressed in ways that were too generic to be translated into concrete and clearly defined feature candidates.
+These were therefore excluded from the prediction market to ensure that only features with a precise and operational definition were included.

-Based on the final list of features, we formulated 24 binary questions for the prediction market.
-Each question asked whether a given AI-based feature would be released within the next six months, either in \company IDEs or any other AI-enabled development tool.
-These questions were published on \company’ internal prediction market platform, where employees place virtual bets to estimate the likelihood of future events.
-All 24 questions were grouped into a single tournament, where cash prizes (\$1500, \$1000, \$500) were to be awarded to the top three predictors on the leader board to incentivize participation.
+Based on the final list of features, we formulated 18 binary questions for the prediction market.
+Each question asked whether a given AI-based feature would be released within the next six months, either in JetBrains' IDEs or any other AI-enabled development tool.
+These questions were published on JetBrains' internal prediction market platform, where employees place virtual bets to estimate the likelihood of future events.
+All 18 questions were grouped into a single tournament, where cash prizes (\$1500, \$1000, \$500) were to be awarded to the top three predictors on the leader board to incentivize participation.